 Outdoor piping: Cold water pipes running to and from a rooftop water tank or cooling tower are often heated using an electric coil, known as heat tracing, wrapped around the pipe to keep the water inside from freezing and the pipe from bursting.
 A layer of insulation is wrapped around the heat tracing, which is plugged into a ground fault circuit interrupter (GFCI) on the roof.
 A routine roof check should include making sure the heat tracing is plugged in and none of it is exposed because of insulation that is worn away or missing.

 Many of the above items, such as routine checks of roofs and electrical connections, clearing drains, caulking, wrapping through-wall air conditioners, etc. can be performed by building maintenance staff.
 Other more specialized tasks, such as boiler and flue inspections and cooling tower maintenance, will require calling in the building's heating and cooling contractor.
 Your board may also want to call on the trained eye of an engineer or architect to provide an overall look at your building on an annual or semi-annual basis and identify any potential trouble spots, especially ones that may become more vulnerable during a harsh winter season.

-Stephen Varone, AIA is president and Peter Varsalona, PE is principal of RAND Engineering & Architecture, PC.
+Stephen Varone, AIA is president and Peter Varsalona, PE is principal of RAND Engineering & Architecture, DPC.
 This article was reprinted from the December 2007 issue of Habitat Magazine.